umdfiresa2024/research-corporate-sentiment/README.md

 presents an opportunity to encourage companies to reduce their greenhouse gas emissions and show society their corporate environmental sentiment in their annual 10-K reports.
-This type of communication will become more important as countries look factor pollution output into the costs of production to clean domestic manufacturing.
+This type of communication will become more important as countries factor pollution output into the costs of production to clean domestic manufacturing.
 It will also further our knowledge on differentiating honest environmental sentiment that is acted upon as reflected by their pollution levels compared to